 What Losing Your Sense of Smell Means for an Alzheimer’s Diagnosis

 For the most part, once the symptoms of Alzheimer’s disease start showing up, it’s often too late to significantly intervene and alter the progression of the disease.
 We know now that physical changes in the brain associated with Alzheimer’s can start as many as 20 years before symptoms like confusion and memory loss set in.
-That’s why this study from McGill University on the relation between sense of smell and the development of Alzheimer’s disease is so important.
+That’s why this study from McGill University on the relation between a sense of smell and the development of Alzheimer’s disease is so important.
 Detecting whether someone is in the early stages of Alzheimer’s could be as simple as a sniff test.

 Smell Identification Study for Alzheimer’s Disease Early Detection